$5M debt for Edmonton dentist led to clinic closures

 “There is, however, no substantive evidence with respect to any of these potential defences.”

 The company’s offices in Mill Woods and Greisbach were also locked, and a notice at the Secord clinic quotes $37,000 in overdue rent.
+The Brintnell clinic has since reopened under new ownership after it was purchased by Smiles Dental Group.

 It was not clear at the time why the clinics abruptly closed.